 After taking the Pot out of the radio, I painted the case, the AM needle, the Plate behind the needle..
 I then put the FM pot into the AM radio.
 I put the knobs on the AM and FM pots.
 It matches up very well.

-Painted and Front Assembled
+Painted and front assembled

 Believe it or not, it works!!!
 Got the switch wired to the pre-amp, addes some power and wala…AM stereo MP3 player.